Professor Marcela Contreras, Dame Commander of the Order of the British Empire (DBE) for services to medicine

 “Just look at the crowd on the bus, the Tube, in the supermarket, at work, anywhere other than school or a wedding, and what do you see?
 Girls and women wearing trousers.
 The argument about women wearing trousers has never been about what girls or women actually want.
 It has always been about what men want.
 And what men want girls and women to wear has always been about their sense of entitlement, their desire and their right to decide.
 The difference between school and weddings is that the former is about the last bastion of regulation of women’s dress, and the latter is about women wearing frocks that they may never wear again.”

 Bea Campbell, December 2015

-Susuana Amoah, National Women’s Officer, National Union of Students
+Susuana Amoah, former National Women’s Officer, National Union of Students

 “I cannot think of one rational reason to not allow girls to be able to wear trousers to school.
 It is 2016, and although all sexism in society hasn’t yet been eradicated, you’d think one thing that we would have got past is enforcing dull and restrictive gender norms on school uniforms.
 School is a place where young people should be allowed to express themselves in an environment that values equality and diversity.
 Kids should be free to wear what they feel comfortable to school, and schools should be educational places that liberate young people from stereotypical norms not places that reinforce them.
 That’s why as NUS National Women’s Officer, I’m proud to support Trousers for All.”